Current Transportation & Infrastructure Projects

 Santa Fe Streetscape Improvements

-Denver's Department of Transportation & Infrastructure (DOTI) will transform a stretch of Santa Fe Drive between 6th and Colfax Avenues into a safer street that aims to enhance the experience for people who walk the corridor, which is home of the Art District on Santa Fe, a popular destination for residents and visitors.
+Denver's Department of Transportation & Infrastructure (DOTI) is transforming a stretch of Santa Fe Drive between 6th and Colfax Avenues into a safer street that will enhance the experience for people who walk the corridor, which is home of the Art District on Santa Fe, a popular destination for residents and visitors.
 For over two years, DOTI collaborated with the community to create a new street design for Santa Fe Drive within the Art District that will enhance safety for all users and pedestrians.

 Read more about Santa Fe Streetscape Improvements